An AI generated, agnostic prompt language for describing software logic to AI systems.

 raise ValidationError("Name must be at least 2 characters")

-raise ValidationError("Email is already registered")
+raise ValidationError("Email already registered")

 hashed = bcrypt.hashpw(password.encode(), bcrypt.gensalt()).decode()